Top PCB Layout Guidelines Every PCB Designer Needs to Know

-Defining Net Widths
+Defining Trace Widths

 It’s easy to get overwhelmed toward the end of your design project as you scramble to fit your remaining pieces together for manufacturing.
 Double and triple-checking your work for any errors at this stage can mean the difference between a manufacturing success or failure.